bcgov/bootstrap-theme/README.md

 We combined the best of all projects and leverage the latest [Bootstrap](http://getbootstrap.com/) version.

-## Direct Usage
+## Usage

 - ### Direct Integration with Minified Files

-    you can directly use the minified CSS and JS files in your project.
+    You can directly use the minified CSS and JS files in your project.
 The minified CSS file to link can be found via this [path](dist/css/bootstrap-theme.min.css):

     `dist/css/bootstrap-theme.min.css`